Independent Driving Tours

 Click image to enlarge – Baltics section only

-The tour will stay in some of the most glorious hotels, including sumptuous former palaces, castles and villas.
+On this tour you will stay in some of the most glorious hotels, including sumptuous former palaces, castles and villas.

 All the hotels are individual and unique and, overall, are of an extremely high standard, often in stunning buildings and locations.
 Due to the nature and age of these hotels the rooms vary from charmingly comfortable to the utmost luxury.
 We have hand-picked the accommodation for their unique atmosphere and style.